 The world our students will inherit from the previous generation will be vastly different and even more complex than the one we know today.
 Even now, leaders in our own community and across the globe struggle to manage systemic, seemingly intractable societal problems; the environment, healthcare, and international relations are just of few of the challenges we face.

-The Center for Civic and Global Leadership was established to further Norfolk Academy’s mission, to prepare our students to become principled leaders in society.
+The Batten Leadership Program was established to further Norfolk Academy’s mission, to prepare our students to become principled leaders in society.
 Central to that mission is to flex a public purpose – to recognize and attempt to help resolve the challenges faced by members of our community and across the globe.

-The Center for Civic and Global Leadership will instill in our fellows a sense of responsibility for the intricate and systemic challenges facing our global community.
+The Batten Leadership Program will instill in our fellows a sense of responsibility for the intricate and systemic challenges facing our global community.
 Our innovative educational program will provide outstanding, dedicated students authentic opportunities to lead, by engaging in a four-year, multidisciplinary and experiential course of study grounded in the pursuit of actionable solutions to real-world issues.
 Fellows will engage in deep intellectual investigation in a chosen field, and will participate in a dedicated leadership program to build the critical skills necessary to effect real change in our world.
 The Center will reinforce and strengthen Norfolk Academy’s commitment to producing principled, civic-minded leaders for tomorrow.

 ELEMENTS OF THE PROGRAM

 Supported by faculty members and professional mentors within the community, fellows will work within and beyond the school’s required academic curriculum to gain a broad, multi-disciplinary understanding of a specific regional or international issue.
 They will draw upon this knowledge to guide a deeper intellectual investigation and develop actionable solutions to real world problems.

 Fellows of the program will investigate issues in fields of study where new solutions are desperately needed, including the environment, health care, transportation, education, and international relations.